dorian305/FIDIT-Slayer/GAME_DESIGN.md

 - Character is spawned with a ranged weapon which it can use to attack enemies from afar

 ### Enemy Design
-- Enemies are scattered throughout the level, making it challenging to finish the level
+- Enemies are tactically scattered throughout the level, making certain level section harder to pass
 - At the end of the level, there is a boss which has to be defeated in order to finish the level
 - Every level contains a boss
-- Each next level, enemies are becoming harder to kill
+- Enemies are incrementally getting tougher with levels

 ### Enemy Types
 - Melee
+- Ranged
 - Damaging obstacles such as fireballs

 ### Enemy List
 - Enemies are mostly level-exclusive, though some might reappear at further levels.

+- `ShieldDrone`: This is a simple melee enemy unit.
+It is similar in size to the main character.
+It patrols around the area, and when main character gets within its attack range, it increases in movespeed and seeks it, damaging it upon contact.
+Health: 50, Damage: 5 - 15, Movespeed: 1 - 3.
-- `Studum`: This is the simplest enemy and the first one that shows up.
+- `RottenKau`: This is a simple ranged enemy unit.
 It is as large as the main character and likewise humanoid but looks like a zombie or something.
-Health: 1; Attack: 1; Speed: 1.
+It has a ranged weapon with which it attacks you.
+Health: 30; Damage: 10, Movespeed: 0 (Stationary).

 ### Boss List
-- `Name1`   [Levels 1-6]:
+- `TVRTKO`   [Levels 1]:

 ### Pick-up List
 - Orb of Rejuvenation (Health refill) | [Common]